annulen/sysdig-wiki/sysdig-Tutorial.md

 >$ sysdig –r myfile.scap

 Note that sysdig saves a full snapshot of the OS in each capture file (running processes, open files, user names…), and this means that no information is lost when doing offline analysis.
 Note also that you can download a MAC and Windows version of sysdig.
-They won’t be able to do live capture, but they can be used to analyze trace files that have been captured under linux.
+They won’t be able to do live capture, but they can be used to analyze trace files that have been captured under Linux.

 ###Filtering